Anthonygtz/DevOps_Activity/README.md

 ## Endpoints

-- GET /hello — returns a greeting.
+- GET /hello
-- POST /echo — echoes JSON input.
+- POST /echo

 ## Implementation

-- Automated testing with pytest + coverage
+- Automated testing with pytest
 - Flake8 linting workflow
-- Codecov integration for test coverage
+- Codecov integration
-- Dependabot for weekly dependency updates
+- Dependabot
-- CodeQL static security analysis
+- CodeQL
-- Matrix builds across Python
+- Matrix builds

 ## Issues

-- Needed to ensure pytest-cov was listed in requirements.txt
-- Fixed minor Flake8 warnings for spacing and unused imports
-- Adjusted CodeQL to use latest @v3 version to avoid deprecation warnings
+The main issue I ran into was the matrix build failing because the yml file interpreted 3.10 as 3.1.
+Wrapping the versions in quotes solved the problem.